Bridging the Gap

 If you live in Scarborough you are lucky enough to live in a very beautiful part of Britain!
 However, did you know that over 40% of Scarborough’s neighbourhoods lie within the top 20% most deprived areas in England, with pockets among the very worst nationally.

-Existing special schools within reasonable travelling distance focus on children with complex learning needs or SEMH ( Social, Emotional, and Mental Health challenges ) and are therefore not suitable for neurodivergent children without learning disabilities.
+Existing special schools within reasonable travelling distance focus on children with complex learning needs or SEMH ( Social, Emotional, and Mental Health challenges ) and are therefore not always suitable for neurodivergent children without learning disabilities.
+Councils are under increasing pressure to find solutions, despite having very limited financial resources to address the rapidly growing demand.

-Whilst mainstream schools can be overwhelming and traumatic, we see that most specialist settings are designed for children with complex needs, and do not provide access to a full, age-appropriate curriculum or the extra-curricular and social activities offered in mainstream schools.
-This creates a significant gap in provision, leaving bright, neurodiverse children without access to the education they have a right to - and that their neurotypical peers are able to enjoy everyday.
+Whilst mainstream schools can be overwhelming and traumatic, we see that most specialist settings are designed for children with complex needs, and don’t provide access to a full, age-appropriate curriculum or the extra-curricular and social activities offered in mainstream schools.
+This creates a significant gap in provision, leaving bright, neurodiverse children without access to the education that their neurotypical peers are able to enjoy everyday.

 For these children in Scarborough there are no full- time special school options.
 Instead, they face long, daily journeys to schools out of the area or parents are forced to opt for home schooling, often through lack of support and sheer exhaustion!
 For most, neither of these options are viable - but there is no other choice.